The following is an example of how to use

 You can also use MySQL Enterprise Backup to manage your repository backup process.
 For more information, see the MySQL Enterprise Backup documentation.

 It is also possible to shut down MySQL Enterprise Service Manager, copy the entire data directory to another location, and restart.
 To restore the copy, simply shut down MySQL Enterprise Service Manager and overwrite the data directory with the backup, and restart.
-This is the same process used by the MySQL Enterprise Service Manager upgrade installer.
+This is the same process used by MySQL Enterprise Service Manager upgrade installer.